UMAprotocol/docs/docs/developers/pf-configuration.md

 * Common `minTimeBetweenUpdates` and `priceFeedDecimals` parameters.
 * `minuteLookback` (optional if `hourlyLookback` is provided): Number of seconds how far in the past the historical minute interval prices will be fetched.
 Maximum allowed value is 172800 seconds (2 days).
 * `hourlyLookback` (optional): Number of seconds how far in the past the historical hourly prices will be fetched.
 Hourly historical prices can be used as a fallback to the minute time-series if no minute data is available (e.g. on weekends).
 Maximum allowed value is 5184000 seconds (2 months).
 * `tradermadeApiKey`: This is an application specific parameter, where the user should provide its TraderMade account API key.
+Due to security considerations this parameter should be set in user's `PRICE_FEED_CONFIG` environment variable and not published in [DefaultPriceFeedConfigs.js](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/DefaultPriceFeedConfigs.js) or passed in the price feed configuration as ancillary data.
 * `pair`: Representation of the pair the price feed is tracking.
 One can check supported pairs [here](https://marketdata.tradermade.com/historical-currencies-list).
 * `ohlcPeriod` (optional): Number of minutes interval between OHLC prices requested from TraderMade.
 Valid values for supported intervals are 1, 5, 10, 15 or 30.
 If not provided it defaults to 1 minute.